erigones/esdc-docs/user-guide/network/debug-ipsec.rst

 Overlays and IPSec Troubleshooting
 **********************************

-One disadvantage of overlay networking is that it considerably increases the complexity of whole system.
+One disadvantage of overlay networking is that it considerably increases the complexity of the whole system.
 This consequently increases the number of places where things can go wrong.

-If an overlay network does not work, the best way to start is to use SSH to connect to nodes that host virtual machines that refuse to communicate.
+If an overlay network does not work, the best way to start debugging is to to connect using SSH to compute nodes that host virtual machines that refuse to communicate.
 Then you can use several tools to find out what's going on.

     - ``ipadm show-addr`` - this command will list all configured IP addresses and respective NICs on a compute node (hypervisor).
 You need to find out which interface is used for overlay communication.
 The decision is simple: if the compute nodes are in the same :ref:`physical datacenter <cn_install_datacenter>`, they use the admin interface.
 Otherwise they use the external interface.
 Find the appropriate interface name by looking at configured IP addresses.

+    - ``ping`` of overlay IPs - try to ping the other compute node's `adminoverlay_0` IP address

     - ``snoop`` - a network sniffer.
 Your swiss army knife to find out what packets are (not) flowing between the compute nodes in question.
 Example: for sniffing packets on the external interface between two nodes, run this (203.0.113.110 is a public address of the compute node on the other side):